Meet EPA Scientist Susan Yee, Ph.D.

 How does your science matter?

-For the past four to five years, I have been working on what we refer to as "ecosystem services."
+For the past ten years, I have been working on what we refer to as "ecosystem services."
 Those are the good things we get from healthy ecosystems, like recreational opportunities, aesthetic value, food, and clean water.
 Ecosystem services are an important concept because people don't often think about the benefits they're getting from their environment until they no longer have them.
 Additionally, those benefits should be considered by decision makers the same way that economic and social benefits are.

 I think it is crucial to link the environment to things that people really care about, like being able to swim in unpolluted lakes and enjoying nature.
 That's where you're going to be able to make a difference.